elnobun/product-details/README.md

 ### Area For Improvement
 There are thousands of ways to improve this project.
-With more time, I will be able to work more on the UI (User Interface).
+With more time, I will be able to improve the UI (User Interface).
 Although the project is responsive, Styling can take a lot of time.
 I will definitely be improving this.